 When fighting erupted in South Sudan in December 2013, people fled to UN Mission in South Sudan (UNMISS) bases in search of safety and protection.

-Migrants in transit camps at the Greek border with the former Yugoslav Republic of Macedonia (FYROM).
+Migrants in transit camps at the Greek border with North Macedonia (FYROM).

 By Canita Swigart